I Have No Friends: 31 Of The Best Ways To Attract New People

 There are many reasons that people lose friends or go through dry spells without friends.
 Without that close connection of a true friend, you might feel like you can't relate to anyone or that no one understands you.

-Having meaningful friendships is such an asset, but if you feel like you have no close friends, it can be lonely and difficult.
+Having meaningful friendships is such an asset, but if you feel like you have no friends anymore, it can be lonely and difficult.

 Social connectedness fosters a positive cycle of social, emotional and physical health.

 It's a vital component to overall well-being.
-Humans are wired to connect with each other.
+Humans are wired to connect with each other and have friends.

 Research has shown a decline in social connectedness over the past twenty years, and loneliness now represents one of the main reasons that people seek counseling.
-This means if you are constantly thinking to yourself, “I don't have any friends”– you're not alone.
+This means if you are constantly thinking to yourself, “I don't have any friends”– you're not the only one struggling with having no friends.

 These thoughts are not a reason to give up and live a life of solitude.
 Let's go over some ideas to attract new friends so you can feel more connected and less lonely.